 Five weeks in, I hadn’t gotten one interview and recruitment agencies were turning me down daily.
-I was starting to feel like I (and my writing) just wasn’t good enough.
+I was starting to feel like I – and my writing – just wasn’t good enough.
 I started to think that I was setting my standards too high – that I should start with an unpaid internship and work my way up.
-But I felt I had relevant experience and I shouldn’t have to do that.
+But I felt I had plenty of relevant experience and I shouldn’t have to do that.

 I had a bit of a health scare

-At some point in November, I lost partial vision in one of my eyes.
+At some point in November, I lost partial vision in my left eye.
 It started with one blind spot in the centre, which has now increased to two.
 Luckily, I was referred to Moorfield’s Eye Hospital.
 Yeah, London has a hospital just for your eyes, with an emergency room and everything.
 Mind-blowing.

 I got a lot of tests done and saw a lot of specialists.
 Right now, they are 95% sure that I had an infection or virus that caused inflammation of one of the layers of my retina.
 It should resolve itself in a couple of months.